Restaurant Transformation Lessons from 300 Physicists Who Failed and 3 Industry Leaders Who Won Big

 Panera Thought Beyond the Quarter and Saved Guests Ten Years of Waiting by Implementing Technology in Restaurants

 The Panera 2.0 program only cost $40m.
 Of course, $40m is a lot of money, but on a $5b company, it’s a very small percentage.
 Panera eventually became one of the top-performing foodservice stocks in history, but CEO Ron Shaich became more and more frustrated by investors’ short-term thinking, so much so that it contributed to his decision to leave the company.

 Much of this frustration came from the fact that he couldn’t get buy-in for what he really believed the company should be doing in terms of technology.
 But the investments did pay off: JAB acquired Panera in 2018 for $7.5b, a 20% premium on share prices at the time of the sale.
 Technological transformation doesn’t take place overnight, and leaders need to develop strong commitment from all levels of the organization to see these initiatives through to success.

 McDonald’s Is Investing in Technology in Restaurants and Building a Moat Competitors Will Struggle to Cross for Years to Come

 McDonald’s, like all long-lived organizations, has ebbed and flowed through the years.
 As a result of the breakfast wars, they experienced a major drop in same-store sales starting in 2013.

 In 2015, Steve Easterbrook took over as CEO to a tremendous amount of public criticism.
 The initial turnaround initiative was packaged in a complicated, 14-point plan that would be almost impossible to execute within such a large organization.
 But the executive team simplified those ideas, and they’ve been investing heavily in technology.

 The rebound has been remarkable.
 Easterbrook acknowledged that things had changed more outside the business than inside the business in the last five years.
 And that’s when he realized that McDonald’s had to move faster.
-It’s done so, investing hundreds of billions of dollars per quarter in the Experience of the Future initiative.
+It’s done so, investing hundreds of millions of dollars per quarter in the Experience of the Future initiative.
 This CAPEX spending is so large, it will make it almost impossible for the rest of the industry to catch up.
 The market has rewarded this transformation, adding (at its peak) $42b in market capitalization.